 A month has gone by since the last earnings report for Allison Transmission (ALSN).
-Shares have lost about 10.2% in that time frame, underperforming the S&P 500.
+Shares have lost about 27.3% in that time frame, outperforming the S&P 500.

 Quarter in Detail

-Allison segregated revenues by the end markets served, which are as follows:
+Allison segregates its revenues by the end markets served, which are as follows:

-Net sales for the Service Parts, Support Equipment & Other end market decreased 13% to $131 million, owing to lower demand for North America Off-Highway service parts.
+Net sales in the Service Parts, Support Equipment & Other end market fell 9% to $135 million, due to lackluster demand for North America Off-Highway service parts.
 However, it exceeded the Zacks Consensus Estimate of $123 million.

-In first-quarter 2019, the company’s net cash provided by operating activities was $194 million compared with $153 million a year ago.
-Adjusted free cash flow for the reported quarter was $175 million compared with $143 million in the prior-year quarter.
+In the December-end quarter, the company’s net cash provided by operating activities was $202 million compared with the year-ago quarter’s $232 million.
+Adjusted free cash flow (FCF) in the reported quarter was $121 million compared with the prior-year quarter’s $184 million.

 How Have Estimates Been Moving Since Then?

-Currently, Allison Transmission has a great Growth Score of A, though it is lagging a lot on the Momentum Score front with a C. However, the stock was allocated a grade of A on the value side, putting it in the top quintile for this investment strategy.
+Currently, Allison Transmission has a nice Growth Score of B, though it is lagging a lot on the Momentum Score front with an F. However, the stock was allocated a grade of B on the value side, putting it in the second quintile for this investment strategy.

-Estimates have been broadly trending downward for the stock, and the magnitude of these revisions looks promising.
-Notably, Allison Transmission has a Zacks Rank #2 (Buy).
-We expect an above average return from the stock in the next few months.
+Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
+Notably, Allison Transmission has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report